Unsupervised Learning · Market Basket · 2025

 Cross-selling and bundle recommendations

 Product pairs with high co-purchase rates are strong candidates for “frequently bought together” suggestions, checkout recommendations, or bundle offers.
-Because these combinations are discovered within specific customer groups, they are more likely to reflect real purchasing behavior rather than broad popularity across the entire store.
+Because these rules are found inside specific customer groups, they are more likely to reflect real behavior than general store-wide popularity.

 3